Supermarket Slip and Fall Claims Guide.

 Can you sue a supermarket for slipping?

-In Australia, supermarkets aren’t automatically responsible for injuries.
-To be successful, public liability claims for supermarkets need to meet these requirements:
+To be successful, supermarket injury claims need to meet these requirements:

-- It can be proven that the people responsible for the supermarket knew (or should have known) about the wet floor.
+- It can be proven that the people responsible for the supermarket knew (or should have known) about the wet floor or slip hazard.

 - It can be proven that your supermarket slip and fall accident could have been avoided if the people responsible took steps to eliminate the slip risk.

 - You’ve suffered losses as a result of your supermarket accident, such as medical bills or time off work.

 In other words, your lawyer will need to prove that the supermarket was negligent and didn’t meet its duty of care to keep you safe while you were shopping, causing you to have an accident that led to an injury.

 To find out whether you can claim a Coles or Woolworths compensation payout, or a make a slip and fall claim for any other supermarket, speak to a specialist public liability lawyer at Law Partners today.